hydroaggie/hydroaggie.github.io/_posts/2023-09-26-A-Zotero-to-Obsidian-Workflow.md

 | <span style="color:orange;"> orange </span> | <span style="color:orange;"> Questions/confusion about the statement </span>  |

 I will breakdown into different sections:
-- Cite:
+- Cite: Citation of the paper
-- Synthesis:
+- Synthesis: Your personal opinions on this paper.
-- Link:
+- Link: Link to the PDF file on your local PC.
-- Abstract:
+- Abstract: Abstract of the article.
-- Annotations: The page link will take you back to the PDF reader in Zotero.**
+- Annotations: All highlights, notes, comments (including box comments), links grouped by color.
-- Metadata
+- Metadata: all metadata associated with the paper which are useful for data query using DataView.

 ```
 {% raw %}